josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     ![Select create a resource, type in Azure Databricks, then select it from the results list](media/create-azure-databricks-resource.png)

-2. Select Create on the bottom of the blade that follows
+2. Select Create on the bottom of the blade that follows.

 3. Set the following configuration on the Azure Databricks Service creation form:

-    - Name: Enter a unique name as indicated by a green checkmark
+    - Name: Enter a unique name as indicated by a green checkmark.

-    - Subscription: Select the subscription you are using for this hands-on lab
+    - Subscription: Select the subscription you are using for this hands-on lab.

-    - Resource Group: Select the same resource group you created at the beginning of this lab
+    - Resource Group: Select the same resource group you created at the beginning of this lab.

-    - Location: Select a region close to you
+    - Location: Select a region close to you.

-    - Pricing: Select Premium
+    - Pricing: Select Premium.

     ![Complete the Azure Databricks Service creation form with the options as outlined above.](media/azure-databricks-create-blade.png)

-4. Select **Create** to finish and submit
+4. Select **Create** to finish and submit.

 ### Task 4: Create Azure Storage account